-Understand the past, present, and future of labor with a labor studies degree online
+Understand the past, present, and future of labor with a labor studies degree from

 You’ll explore workers’ rights, labor movements, and economic policies while developing